LONDON FOR FASHION LOVERS

 Surreal Style – Elsa Schiaparelli at the V&A

-Our focus today is Elsa Schiaparelli, one of the most influential fashion designers of the 20th century, whose bold creations bridged art, performance and haute couture.
-This much anticipated V&A exhibition traces her impact on British design sensibilities and her relationship with contemporaries like Salvador Dalí and Coco Chanel.
+Interwar Paris transformed fashion into a site of artistic experimentation, and few designers embodied this shift more boldly than Elsa Schiaparelli.
+One of the most influential figures in 20th-century couture, she fused art, performance and dress in creations that challenged convention and redefined elegance.
+Our focus this morning is the much-anticipated exhibition at the Victoria and Albert Museum, which examines her enduring impact on British design sensibilities and explores her collaborations and rivalries with contemporaries including Salvador Dalí and Coco Chanel.
 On display will be more than 200 carefully curated objects, including garments, accessories, jewellery, paintings, photographs, sculptures, furniture, perfumes, and archival material from the Schiaparelli house.
 Following our visit there is time to explore the museum’s extensive collection of historic and contemporary fashion, followed by a traditional afternoon tea nearby.
 We conclude the day back at our hotel with an evening talk exploring the dynamic intersection of fashion, sport and performance – where functionality meets spectacle on the global stage.
 Overnight London (B, AT)

 • Day 4 | Wednesday 7 October